I'm Alan Partridge: Premise

 Iannucci said that while researching the first series at a motorway service station hotel with Coogan and Patrick Marber, they found that there was "some depth to this situation – a kind of social X-ray of male middle-aged Middle England".
-The writers found the second series difficult to make, feeling it had been too long since the first and that expectations for sitcoms had changed.
+The setting and circumstances of the series were therefore intended to reflect more than Partridge's individual misfortunes, with the character representing a particular type of middle-aged man whose sense of status and identity has been damaged by professional and personal failure.
+The writers used Partridge's situation to explore themes of insecurity, social status and the desire for recognition, while maintaining the exaggerated style of British sitcom and satire.